MuhammadMoeezKhan/Euclidean-Distances/README.md

-# Euclidean-Distances
+# Euclidean Distances

-### Project is in the process of being uploaded completly, thank you for your patience!
+#### Project is in the process of being uploaded completly, thank you for your patience!
 Exciting!!

-#### Euclidean distance measures are central to the k-Nearest Neighbor algorithm, and this project utilizes  *5* algorithims to calculate Euclidean distances and each algorithims detailed complexity analysis!
+#### Euclidean distance measures are central to the k-Nearest Neighbor algorithm, thus this project utilizes  *5* algorithims to calculate Euclidean point value differences and each algorithim's detailed numerical complexity analysis!

 ### Project Utilizes:
 - Pandas